-Test 1: Role Plays (about 5 minutes) 30 marks
+Test 1: Role Play (about 2-3 minutes) 30 marks (15 marks x2)

-(a) Each candidate will be examined in two role play situations selected at random by the teacher/examiner from the cards supplied.
-Each card will contain two situations, both of which will be examined.
+www.PapaCambridge.com (a) Each candidate will be examined in one role play situation selected at random by teacher/examiner from the cards supplied.

-A number of alternative cards are supplied, and these should be used at random during each session of examining.
-Having given the first candidate 15 minutes to prepare his/her two situations, you should hand a different card to the second candidate to prepare while you examine the first candidate.
+Two cards are supplied, and these should be used at random during each session of examining.
+Having given the first candidate 10 minutes to prepare his/her situation, you should hand a different card to the second candidate to prepare while you examine the first candidate.